Accepting new patients, enroll now!

 Meeting the Needs of the Community

 In order to meet the needs of Greater Portland’s diverse residents, we have had to grow quickly.
-Greater Portland Health currently serves over 14,000 patients, with an average of 200 new patients registering for care each month.
-We have expanded to 16 service locations, including two health care for the homeless program, three public housing sites, and seven school-based health centers.
-Five new sites, 100 new employees, and over 9,000 new patients have been added over the last four years.
-Growth is projected to continue in the next three years as we continue to expand our services and innovative programs.
+Greater Portland Health currently serves over 17,000 patients.
+We have expanded to 17 service locations, including three health care for the homeless programs, three public housing sites, and seven school-based health centers.
+Six new sites, 100 new employees, and over 9,000 new patients have been added over the last four years.

 Our Team-Based Approach